IamNew2Code/FinanceNews/README.md

 # FinanceNews
-Allows user to access various news about stocks and crypto
+Allows user to access news about stocks and crypto